HerQ04/Melytanulas/README.md

 flowers102.ipynb: downloading and preparing the flowers102 dataset for training (Pytorch dataset)

 ## building + running
-docker build -t "homework" .
+>docker build -t "homework" .

-docker run -it -p 8888:8888 -v {egy adott mappa saját gépen}:/app/work --name homework_container homework /bin/bash
+>docker run -it -p 8888:8888 -v {any director on your own machine}:/app/work --name homework_container homework /bin/bash

-jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
+>jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

 ## running
-docker exec -it homework_container /bin/bash
+>docker exec -it homework_container /bin/bash

-jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
+>jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

 ## using the project
 After issuing the "jupyter notebook --ip 0.0.0.0 --no-browser --allow-root" command and then copying the link from the CMD, you can use every file in the  jupyter notebook interface